mvdwetering/ynca/README.rst

 =====

 This package contains:
- * YncaReceiver, a class that represents YncaCapable receiver and allows you to control it
+ * YncaReceiver, a class that represents YNCA capable receiver and allows you to control it
  * YncaConnection, a lower level connection that can be used to send bare Ynca commands